-They might well have disappeared altogether, had it not been for two things.
+The bouillon Paris restaurants might well have disappeared altogether, had it not been for two things.

 In the early 2000s, a single bouillon remained in Paris: the Bouillon Chartier.
 New owners sought to return to the source and revive the ideal of what a bouillon should provide − good food, decent portions, low prices, and a stunning decor.
-Many are now listed as historical monuments.
+Many are now listed as historic monuments.